-On some surfaces, for example when grown on agar plates in the laboratory, bacteria can form colonies that can be made up of several hundred thousands of cells and thus are visible to the eye.
+However bacteria can also form colonies when grown on agar plates.
+These can be made up of several hundred thousands of cells and are visible to the naked eye.

 Generation time of bacteria in relation to man

-Bacteria multiply fast and can quickly reach large populations.
+Bacteria multiply fast.
 Some fast growing species like Clostridium perfringens and Escherichia coli can double every 15 to 20 minutes in favorable environments.
-Here is a theoretical example to demonstrate how fast bacteria grow in relation to man*:
+In the table below, it is visualized how fast bacteria grow in comparison to man*:

 *Calculation based on a generation time of 15 minutes for bacteria and 20 years for man.